Iran's October missile test violated U.N. ban: expert panel

 | UNITED NATIONS

-The White House said it would not rule out additional steps against Iran over the test of the medium-range Emad rocket.
+The White House warned that it would not rule out additional steps against Iran over the test of the medium-range Emad rocket.

 "On the basis of its analysis and findings the Panel concludes that Emad launch is a violation by Iran of paragraph 9 of Security Council resolution 1929," the panel said.

-Diplomats said the rocket test on Oct.
-10 was not technically a violation of the July nuclear deal between Iran and six world powers, but the U.N. report could put U.S. President Barack Obama's administration in an awkward position.
+Diplomats say the rocket test on Oct.
+10 was not technically a violation of the July nuclear deal between Iran and six world powers but the U.N. report could put President Barack Obama's administration in an awkward position.

-Iran has said any new sanctions would jeopardize the nuclear deal.
-But if Washington failed to call for sanctions over the Emad launch, it would likely be perceived as weakness.
+Iran has said that any new sanctions would jeopardize the nuclear deal but if Washington failed to call for sanctions over the Emad launch it would likely be perceived as weakness.

-Diplomats said it was possible for the U.N. sanctions committee to blacklist additional Iranian individuals or entities, something Washington and European countries are likely to ask for.
-But they said Russia and China, which dislike the sanctions on Iran's missile program, might block any such moves.
+Diplomats say it is possible for the U.N. sanctions committee to blacklist additional Iranian individuals or entities, something Washington and European countries are likely to ask for.
+However, they said Russia and China, which dislike the sanctions on Iran's missile program, might block any such moves.

-The panel's report was dated last Friday and went to members of the Security Council's Iran sanctions committee in recent days.
+The panel's 10-page report was dated Dec.
+11 and went to members of the United Nations Security Council's Iran sanctions committee in recent days.
 The report came up on Tuesday when the 15-nation council discussed the Iran sanctions regime.

-It said the panel considered ballistic missiles capable of delivering nuclear weapons to be those that can deliver at least a 500-kg (1,102-pound) payload within a range of at least 300 km (185 miles).
+It said the panel considers ballistic missiles capable of delivering nuclear weapons to be those that can deliver at least a 500 kg (1,102 lb) payload within a range of at least 300 km (186 miles).

 The panel noted that Iranian rocket launches from 2012 and 2013 also violated the U.N. ban on ballistic missile tests.

-Democratic U.S. Senator Chris Coons, a member of the foreign relations panel who backed the Iran nuclear deal, said it was up to the Security Council to act, but if it did not, the United States should, including by imposing direct sanctions on Iranians responsible for the missile tests.
+Democratic U.S. Senator Chris Coons, a member of the foreign relations panel who backed the Iran nuclear deal, said it was up to the Security Council to act but if it did not, the United States should, including by imposing direct sanctions on Iranians who are responsible for the missile tests.

 While ballistic missile tests may violate U.N.
 Security Council sanctions, council diplomats note that such launches are not a violation of the nuclear deal, which is focused on specific nuclear activities by Iran.